Susan Page praised for questions but criticized for failing to follow up during VP debate - KESQ

 — Gayle King on CBS: “They were talking about systemic racism — I think it’s very interesting timing that a fly would land on Mike Pence’s head at that particular time when he said that there really wasn’t systemic racism.
 You saw the fly basically going like ‘Say what?'”

-— CNN’s Abby Phillip: The Harris approach was about “holding her own,” playing it safe, “not creating social media moments.”
+— CNN’s Abby Philli said the Harris approach was about “holding her own,” playing it safe, “not creating social media moments.”

-— Along the same lines, Jake Tapper added, Pence was more aggressive and “did more oppo-dumping,” reflecting the fact that the Trump-Pence campaign is behind…
+— Along the same lines, Jake Tapper added, Pence was more aggressive and “did more oppo-dumping,” a reflection of the fact that the Trump-Pence campaign is behind.

 — Politico’s Tim Alberta: “If this debate could move fewer than zero votes, it would.”